Tangier Speech

-The Tangier Speech (خطاب طنجة, discours de Tanger) was a momentous speech appealing for the independence and territorial unity of Morocco, delivered by Sultan Muhammad V of Morocco on April 9, 1947, at the Mendoubia in what was then the Tangier International Zone, complemented by a second speech the next day at the Grand Mosque of Tangier.
-At the time, Morocco was under French and Spanish colonial rule, with Tangier designated as an international zone.
+The Tangier Speech (خطاب طنجة) was a momentous speech appealing for the independence and territorial unity of Morocco, delivered by Sultan Muhammad V of Morocco on April 9, 1947, at the Mendoubia in what was then the Tangier International Zone, complemented by a second speech the next day at the Grand Mosque of Tangier.
+At the time, Morocco was under French and Spanish protectorates, with Tangier designated as an international zone.